 We will then issue you – via email or post – a unique Budgetplan displaying all the anticipated fees and outlays involved in your sale and a detailed Pre-Sale Appraisal Report which goes into more depth about local market conditions and the various marketing services that we offer.

-Unlike some Firms, who charge their legal fees upfront we do not charge any legal fees until the date of entry so there is every incentive for us to take a pro-active approach to selling your property.
-The up-front marketing fee required upfront is to cover costs of your marketing which are payable to third parties.
+Unlike some Firms, who charge their legal fees and outlays upfront we do not charge any legal fees until the date of entry so there is every incentive for us to take a pro-active approach to selling your property.

 Helpful Selling Advice and Strategies Explained